WanderMom

 Like what you’ve read?
 Subscribe for updates via RSS, Email, follow me on Twitter.

-8 thoughts on “The Oregon Trail At Whitman Mission
+8 Responses to “The Oregon Trail At Whitman Mission”

 The Oregon Trail is such interesting history.
 Looks like your kids had fun!
 I do have to say that although they won’t get a huge history lesson the way they would if they lived in Ireland, I definitely remember learning about the Great Potato Famine in school!
 Can’t remember which world history class it was, but I remember learning about it!